On the Welfare of EIP-1559 with Patient Bidders: Model Extensions

-Case II: on the end of time $p$ at most $p/2$ hasty transactions have been scheduled.
-In this case, in each of the next $p$ steps we get a single transaction with size $q_i=1$, value $v_i=1$, and discount rate $\rho_i=\rho$ (and nothing more arrives in the last $p$ steps).
-We can assume wlog that our online algorithm was ``clever enough'' to schedule all new transactions during the ``middle'' $p$ steps as otherwise switching a scheduled hasty transaction or patient transaction with the new transaction that arrived at that time step will only increase the social welfare (since both the hasty transaction and the new transaction lose value at the same rate $\rho$ but the new transaction has not lost value yet when it arrived while the hasty transactions have already lost some of their initial value.
+Case II: by the end of time $p$ at most $p/2$ hasty transactions have been scheduled.
+In this case, in each of the next $p$ steps we get a single transaction with size $q_i=1$, value {$v_i=2$}, and discount rate $\rho_i=\rho$ (and nothing more arrives in the last $p$ steps).
+We can assume wlog that our online algorithm was ``clever enough'' to schedule all new transactions during the ``middle'' $p$ steps as otherwise switching a scheduled hasty transaction or patient transaction with the new transaction that arrived at that time step will only increase the social welfare (since both the hasty transaction and the new transaction lose value at the same rate $\rho$ but the new transaction {has higher current value}.
 Patient transactions do not lose value at all.)
-It follows that at most $\Delta$ hasty transactions where scheduled during the "middle" $p$ blocks and so the social welfare that our algorithm gets can be bounded from above by $(19/4 + o(1)) \cdot p$: $2p$ from all the new transactions (that are scheduled in the middle $p$ steps) plus $2p$ from all the patient transactions plus at most $3p/4+\Delta$ from the hasty transactions since at least half of them (minus $\Delta$) are scheduled in the last $p$ block after they have lost at least half their value (since each of them waited at least for the middle $p$ steps and $(1-\rho)^p \le 1/2$).
+It follows that at most $\Delta$ hasty transactions were scheduled during the ``middle'' $p$ blocks and so the social welfare that our algorithm gets can be bounded from above by $(19/4 + o(1)) \cdot p$: $2p$ from all the new transactions (that are scheduled in the middle $p$ steps) plus $2p$ from all the patient transactions plus at most $3p/4+\Delta$ from the hasty transactions since at least half of them (minus $\Delta$) are scheduled in the last $p$ blocks after they have lost at least half their value (since each of them waited at least for the middle $p$ steps and $(1-\rho)^p \le 1/2$).
 The optimal offline solution is to schedule the hasty transactions as they come in the first $p$ steps, schedule the new transactions, as they come, in the middle $p$ steps, and leave the patient transactions for the last $p$ steps, getting the full value of $5p$.
-The ratio between these welfares is at most $19/20 + o(1)$. \end{proof}
+The ratio between these welfares is at most $19/20 + o(1)$, {and thus the loss is at least $1/20-o(1)$}. \end{proof}

 Notice that the proof uses transactions with different discount rates.
 It is interesting to ask what can be done when all transactions share the same, global, discount rate.
-We conjecture that, in fact, the modified EIP-1559 (that takes into account current values) does produce nearly-optimal schedules with a loss that approaches the loss of the fully patient case, as the minimum discount rate $\rho_{min}$ approaches $0$.
+We conjecture that, in fact, the modified EIP-1559 (that takes into account current values) does produce nearly-optimal schedules with a loss that approaches the loss of the fully patient case, as the {maximum} discount rate ${\rho_{max}}$ approaches $0$.

 For the other model, of bidders with given patience levels, we can show that having a global patience level does not suffice and exhibit an impossibility result for online algorithms where all transactions share a fixed, arbitrarily high, patience level $p_i=p$.